All Episodes

 So I'm moving away from the evangelical theology into straight out hardcore Catholic theology, which, as you know, I was raised in with Catholic catechism.

-And the point is this: I think it was Benedict, the most intellectual, by the way, and learned of our popes, probably in the last century.
+And the point is this, I think it was Benedict, the most intellectual, by the way, and learned of our popes probably in the last century.

 And Benedict goes that it is the holy land for everyone, but it is the promised land for the Jews.

-It's not Christian Zionism, it's straight out Christianity.
+It's straight out Christianity.

 Exactly.

-Yeah, that's the absurdity of that.
+That's the absurdity of that.

 That was really strange.